-8 Are there any legal requirements to give preference in hiring to, or not to discriminate against, particular people or groups of people?
+9 Are there any legal requirements to give preference in hiring to, or not to discriminate against, particular people or groups of people?

 Certain statutes provide for mandatory preferential hiring of female applicants, such as in state and municipal services, and universities.
-Further, businesses with more than 25 employees are obliged to employ at least one disabled person (with a reduction of the ability to work of at least 50 per cent) per 25 employees.
-If the employer does not comply with this obligation, a fine is due (in 2016 the payments ranged - depending on the number of employees being employed in the business - between €251 and €374 per month).
+According to the Act on Employment of Disabled Persons, businesses with more than 25 employees are obliged to employ at least one disabled person (with a reduction of the ability to work of at least 50 per cent) per 25 employees.
+Furthermore, if the employer does not comply with this obligation, a fine is due (in 2016 the payments ranged - depending on the number of employees being employed in the business - between €251 and €374 per month).
+Other than disabled persons, there are no other legal requirements to give preference to any particular people or groups of people when hiring or not discriminating against.

-9 Must there be a written employment contract?
+Must there be a written employment contract?
 If yes, what essential terms are required to be evidenced in writing?

-In general, there are no formal requirements for employment contracts; they may be concluded in writing, orally or through conclusive action (eg, rendering of services by employee and employer's acceptance of such).
-However, the employer is obliged to issue a written service notice containing all relevant information in connection with the employment, in particular:
+In general, there are no formal statutory requirements for employment contracts; they may be concluded in writing, orally or through conclusive action (eg, rendering of services by employee and employer's acceptance of such).
+Under the Employment Law Harmonisation Act, however, the employer is obliged to issue a written service notice containing all relevant information in connection with the employment, in particular:

-- · name and address of employer;
+- name and address of employer;

-- name and address of employee;
+- · name and address of employee;

 - start date of employment;

-- end date of the employment (for fixed-term employments);
+- · end date of employment (for fixed-term employments);

 - · length of notice period, termination date;

-- · ordinary place of work;
+- ordinary place of work;

-- possible classification;
+- · possible classification;

 - intended responsibilities;

 - starting salary (basic remuneration plus special payments);

 - extent of annual holidays;

 - · stipulated daily and weekly normal working hours;

-- collective bargaining agreement; and
+- · collective bargaining agreement; and

-- · severance payment fund.
+- severance payment fund.